 Should I get a conical or flat burr grinder?

 Under $200, you're getting conical burrs—and that's fine.
-Flat burrs produce more uniform particles and brighter flavors, but quality flat burr grinders start around $300-400.
+Flat burrs produce more uniform particles and brighter flavors, but quality flat burr grinders start at a higher price point.
 For pour-over and drip, conical burrs are excellent.

 What's the difference between stepped and stepless adjustment?